 How it works:

-For each beneficiary, you can open an account with as little as $50.
+For each beneficiary, you can open an account with as little as $100.
 A beneficiary can receive up to $2,000 total in contributions in after-tax dollars annually.
 The earnings on your contributions grow tax-free, and when it comes time to use the funds you've saved up, you can do so without having to pay any additional taxes.
-(There are a few other details.
-Chat with an Umpqua Associate or your tax advisor for additional info.)

 Acceptable uses: